 Even without meeting in person, they have instant access to work products, like: Unit plans Lesson plans Curriculum maps Schedule Time for Collaboration Create Collaboration Teams Getting Started.
 Making the Most Out of Teacher Collaboration.
 Nose to the grindstone, I prepared for Monday, Tuesday, Wednesday, and Thursday -- what to teach, what to test, and how to learn.
+I gave it my best shot, alone.
+I was the only Spanish teacher.
+What did I have to say to teachers of other disciplines?
+Other than collegial greetings, I did not seek them out.
+How stupid could I have been!

-A lot of help!
-Avoiding Teacher Isolation Perhaps I am an extreme example of what not to do, but I have witnessed a general sense that teachers, when it comes to their performance in the classroom, tend to stick to themselves.
 Personal Steps to Effective Collaboration If I had it to do again, this is what I would do to get the most out of my formal and informal collaborations with other teachers: Flipped Classroom Dos, Dont's, Pros & Cons.
 Mind Mapping from a Dyslexic Point of View.
 This week we got an inside look at how those with dyslexia can benefit from Mind Mapping, thanks to iMindMap user, David Matkin.
 Read on for some first-hand experience of the power of visual thinking… My name is David Matkin and I am the dyslexia tutor at Portland College.

 I have worked with dyslexic people of all ages for the last 7 years.
 As well as working with dyslexic people, I am myself dyslexic.
 It may seem like the blind leading the blind, however it does give me an “inside view” of dyslexia.Planning Sometimes I can spend ages planning and not really getting anywhere.
 I use iMindMap to plan out my day, my week my month and it helps me visualise the things I’ve got to do.
 It’s much easier to see the jobs that I have coming up on my Mind Map than it is to see them in that pile of paper on my desk.
 I have a map of “down time” tasks and have links straight to the documents that I need for them.
 Organisation One of the things that dyslexics find difficult is organisational skills.
 The Flipped Classroom.
 Flipped Classroom info.
 The Flipped Classroom.
 Formative assessments.

 Methods of Differentiation in the Classroom.
 It’s a term that every teacher has heard during their training: differentiation.
 Differentiation is defined by the Training and Development Agency for Schools as ‘the process by which differences between learners are accommodated so that all students in a group have the best possible chance of learning’.
 In recent decades it has come to be considered a key skill for any teacher, especially those of mixed-ability classes.
 But what does it really mean?
 What is meant by ‘differences between learners’?
 In a large class, differences between students may on the face of it seem too numerous to be quantified, but differentiation works on 3 key aspects which can be summed up as follows: Readiness to learn Learning needs Interest These differences may sound rather broad, but by applying effective methods of differentiation, it is possible to cater for quite wide variations between learners.

 Task Grouping Resources Pace Outcome Dialogue and support Assessment.
 Differentiation.